Global Covid-19 Case Fatality Rates

 On the Diamond Princess, initial estimates reported six deaths out of 705 who tested positive: CFR of 0.85%.
 All six deaths six occurred in patients > 70.
 No one under 70 died.

 Estimating the infection and case fatality ratio for COVID-19 using age-adjusted data from the outbreak on the Diamond Princess cruise ship.
 Comparing deaths onboard with expected deaths based on naive CFR estimates using China data estimated a CFR 1.1% (95% CI: 0.3-2.4%); IFR 0.5% (95% CI: 0.2-1.2%).

 Nature published an update on what the cruise-ship outbreaks reveal about COVID-19

-Japanese officials performed more than 3,000 tests on the Diamond Princess, starting with older passengers and those with symptoms.
+Japanese officials performed > 3,000 tests on the Diamond Princess.
 Estimating the infection and CFR for COVID-19 using age-adjusted data from the outbreak on the Diamond Princess cruise ship using the age structure of the onboard population and modelled that on naive CFR estimates using China data reported:

 - Onboard CFR as 2.3% (0.75%-5.3%),

-Our current best assumption, as of the 22nd March, is the CFR is 0.51% – the lowest end of the current prediction interval and in line with several other estimates.
+As of the 30th April, the CFR prediction interval is 0.82-9.64% – the lowest end of the current prediction is 0.82% interval and in line with several other estimates.